joshbduncan/AiCommandPalette/README.md

 ## Localization

-With the help of [Kurt Gold](https://community.adobe.com/t5/user/viewprofilepage/user-id/8354168), Ai Command Palette is currently localized for German versions of Illustrator.
+With the help of [Kurt Gold](https://community.adobe.com/t5/user/viewprofilepage/user-id/8354168) and [Sergey Osokin](https://github.com/creold), Ai Command Palette is currently localized for German and Russian versions of Illustrator.
 This includes all dialogs, alerts, menu commands, and tools.

-To make this easier in the future (for new versions or other languages), I built a [simple translation utility](translate.py) in Python.
+To make this easier in the future (for new versions or other languages), I built a [simple translation utility](/tools/build_translations.py) in Python.

 If anyone wants to offer localization for other languages you can [learn more here](/localization/README.md).